 Sjogren’s syndrome can lead to complications due to a decrease in tears and saliva.
-Singapore General Hospital (SGH) Department of Rheumatology and Immunology shares the treatment options and care tips.
+Dr Chew Li-Ching from the Department of Rheumatology and Immunology at Singapore General Hospital (SGH) shares the treatment options and care tips.

 Continued from previous page.